 The plot makes no sense whatsoever — instead of fantasizing about her own self-reliance and heroism, Amy plummeted down a rabbit-hole into her own guilt and fear, frustration and confusion.
 And when she couldn’t write her way out, she just twisted the plot until it gave way, until the shrinking confines of the damaged world opened up into the vastness of the milky way, and her abandoned friend forgave her, and she was strong and proud and free again.
 No matter how lost she gets, she won’t let her myth be destroyed — she won’t let reality lock her down.

 Hope and belief are the double-edged sword of STRAY BULLETS.
-Re-reading the series from end to end, I am reminded of the inscription on the gates of Hell in Clive James’ translation of the Divine Comedy: “Forget your hopes — they are what brought you here.”
+Re-reading the series from end to end, I’m reminded of the inscription on the gates of Hell in Clive James’ translation of the Divine Comedy: “Forget your hopes — they are what brought you here.”
 That covers most of the stories in this series — muddled men and women, led to Hell down wish-lit paths.
-But these stories are edged with dreams, with yearning and sincerity that can tug at your heart strings.
+But these stories are edged with dreams, full of yearning and sincerity.
 At their core, these cautionary tales are kind and human.
 Like all the best noir and crime fiction, they contain enough light to show how deep the dark can be.